Calvin-Data-Science/data202/src/day1/notes.md

   * Make a name card
   * Go around and get introductions: name, year, major, something outside of “data” that you’re interested in.
 I take a photo of each person with their name card, for us all to share (privately).
   * Fill out info sheet
-* How does this course work?
+* How does this course work? (bring up the syllabus)
   * Goals (tech, communication, data&society, metacognition); **different from course catalog**
     * Technical tools for data science
       * Python data science stack